majuss/ecoevolpara/Documentation/seafile.md

 sudo /etc/init.d/lightdm restart
 sudo /etc/init.d/gdm restart
 ```
-Now follow the manual with the installer `above from step 4 <http://ecoevolpara.readthedocs.io/en/latest/Seafile.html#with-installer>`_.
+Now follow the manual with the installer [above from step 4].

-For the official manual see: `Seafile-manual on github <https://github.com/haiwen/seafile-user-manual/blob/master/en/desktop/install-on-linux.md>`_.
+For the official manual see: [Seafile-manual on Github].

 ## Debian CLI

 ### With installer

-1. Download the installer from :download:`here <appendix/scripts/install_seafile_client.sh>`
+1. Download the installer from <a href="https://raw.githubusercontent.com/majuss/ecoevolpara/master/source/appendix/scripts/install_seafile_client.sh" download>here</a>`
-2. Run it with :code:`sudo bash ~/Downloads/install_seafile_client.sh`.
-You need `sudo-privileges <http://ecoevolpara.readthedocs.io/en/latest/Debian.html#administrator-root-privileges>`_ for this.
+2. Run it with `sudo bash ~/Downloads/install_seafile_client.sh`.
+You need [sudo-privileges] for this.
 3. Choose cli client.
 4. Enter your local short Debian username.
 5. Enter your Seafile login email.